Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Related Work

-\textbf{Sensor Fusion in Reinforcement Learning.} Many application-driven approaches to visual RL for robots use proprioception to solve their specific tasks~\cite{finn2016unsupervised, levine2016end, kalashnikov2018scalable, xiao2022masked, Fu_2022_CVPR}.
-Yet, they usually do not use dedicated representation learning or concatenate image representations and proprioception.
-Several notable exceptions use \emph{RSSMs} with images and proprioception and thus learn joint representations~\cite{wu2022daydreamer, hafner2022director, becker2022uncertainty, hafner2023mastering}.
-However, all of them focus on a purely model-based setting and do not investigate joint-representation learning with \emph{RSSMs} as an alternative to concatenation for model-free RL.
-Additionally, they only consider reconstruction-based training objectives for joint representation learning, while we emphasize contrastive and especially combined methods.
+\textbf{Sensor Fusion in Reinforcement Learning.} Many application-driven approaches to visual RL for robots use proprioception to solve their specific tasks~\citep{finn2016unsupervised, levine2016end, kalashnikov2018scalable, xiao2022masked, Fu_2022_CVPR}.
+Yet, they usually do not use explicit representation learning or concatenate image representations and proprioception.
+Several notable exceptions use \emph{RSSMs} with images and proprioception ~\citep{wu2022daydreamer, becker2022uncertainty, hafner2022director,hafner2023mastering}.
+Furthermore, \citet{seo2023multi} learn world models using multiple images from different viewpoints.
+However, all these approaches focus on purely reconstruction-based representation learning. \citet{srivastava2021core} use images and proprioceptive information using contrastive predictive coding for both modalities.
+Opposed to all of these works, we propose combining contrastive approaches with reconstruction.

-\textbf{Multimodal Representation Learning.} Representation learning from multiple modalities has widespread applications in general machine learning, where methods such as \emph{CLIP}~\cite{radford2021learning} combine language concepts with the semantic knowledge of images and allow language-based image generation~\cite{ramesh2022hierarchical}.
-For robotics, \cite{brohan2022can, mees2022matters,driess2023palm,shridhar2022cliport,shridhar2023perceiver} combine language models with the robot's perception for natural language-guided manipulation tasks using imitation learning.
-In contrast, we work in an online RL setting and mainly consider different modalities, namely images and proprioception.
+\textbf{Multimodal Representation Learning.} Representation learning from multiple modalities has widespread applications in general machine learning, where methods such as \emph{CLIP}~\citep{radford2021learning} combine language concepts with the semantic knowledge of images and allow language-based image generation~\citep{ramesh2022hierarchical}.
+For robotics, \citet{brohan2022can,mees2022matters,driess2023palm,shridhar2022cliport,shridhar2023perceiver} combine language models with the robot's perception for natural language-guided manipulation tasks using imitation learning.
+In contrast, \emph{CoRAL} assumes an online RL setting and focuses on different modalities, namely images and proprioception.